solid/process/README.md

 - Removing something because it was never adopted by Implementers for legitimate reasons, or because there has been a collective shift in focus away from that feature and it no longer makes sense to keep it.
 - Changing something to a simpler design that is able to address the same use case(s) with less complexity, or a change that resolves one or more identified issues in real-world use.

 To submit a proposal for editorial review any panllist may open a [pull request to the Solid repository](https://github.com/solid/specification/pulls) which clearly links to the issue where the proposal was discussed.
 The pull request needs to be left open for seven days to give over panellists a chance to suggest improvements.

-Seven days after the pull request was opened it's ready for editorial review.
+Seven days after the [pull request](https://github.com/solid/specification/pulls) was opened it's ready for editorial review.
+One of the panellists has to post it to the [gitter channel](https://gitter.im/solid/specification) and tag all the [Editors](https://github.com/solid/process/blob/master/editors.md).

+One Editor listed as being an expert on the Solid Topic to which the issues and pull requests are labelled should be assigned.
+That Editor is responsible for ensuring that the issue or pull request is included in the appropriate milestone and Editor weekly calls.

 ### Reviewing proposals

 Candidate proposals to [Solid](https://github.com/solid/specification) submitted for editorial review go through an editorial process before they are accepted.

 An Editor determines whether a Candidate Proposal includes a substantive change and marks it accordingly with a label.
 If there is any disagreement among Editors, the Candidate Proposal will be automatically marked as including a substantive change.